cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/User Study/ResNet - Comparative Results.md

 ## TL;DR

-- Shapley was the favorite method, especially among particicpants with more CS experiance.
+- Shapley was the favorite method, especially among participants with more CS experience.
 LIME was also well-liked

 - Explanations that better correlated with what people would've looked at themselves were received better.

-- While experience with AI was not strongly correlated with favorite explanations, those with more AI experiance were less willing to accept the differences between the explanations without worry.
+- While experience with AI was not strongly correlated with favorite explanations, those with more AI experience were less willing to accept the differences between the explanations without worry.

 ## Shapley Values
 Shapley values, like in MOOC, were numerically ranked as the most trusted method.
 8 of our 12 participants said they'd trust it to explain a model's thought process in new examples, as compared to 6 and 4 for LIME and Anchor respectively.
 Yet the praise of its visualizations was not universal.
 The heatmaps, at times, could look somewhat random, or cover up the image.
 As users put it,